 - a.
-Completing and passing a three-credit undergraduate course in each of the subject areas.
+Completing and passing (grade earned must be a C or better) a three-credit undergraduate course in each of the subject areas.
 Such courses may be completed at any accredited college or university; - b.
-Obtaining the equivalent credit(s) by passing a competency exam such as CLEP, or;
+Obtaining the equivalent credit(s) by passing a competency exam such as CLEP, or; - c.

-- c.
 Completing and passing the relevant non-credit, self-paced online prep course offered through the Campbell Business School.
 A score of 80% or more is passing.
 Students will have three opportunities to achieve this score. - d.
 For 4+1 MBA Program Non-Business Majors and Non-Sport Management Majors Only: Completion of the Business Administration minor